 Police complaint process for City employees

-You can see the timeline of how we receive and resolve complaints about police employees by City employees.
+You can see how we receive and resolve complaints about police employees by City employees.

 Process at a glance